-8.07.020 If the owner or handler violates any of the cruelty offenses listed in 8.07.010, such person shall be in violation of this title and shall be subject to a civil notice of violation, or misdemeanor, or felony.
+If the owner or handler violates any of the cruelty offenses listed in 8.07.010, such person shall be in violation of this title and shall be subject to a civil notice of violation, or Class B misdemeanor, or felony as permitted by state law.
 Each violation of this section shall be a separate offense.